Abe-Telo/ha-addon-surface-wifi-fix/README.md

 5. On the add-on page, enable **Start on boot** and optionally enable **Watchdog**.
 6. Click **Start** to apply the fix.

+> **Tip:** The add-on will only appear in the store if your Home Assistant hardware matches one of the supported architectures (AMD64, AArch64, ARMv7, or ARMhf).
+Make sure your system is on one of these platforms when browsing the repository.

 ## Verifying the Fix

 1. SSH to the HAOS host (or use the Terminal & SSH add-on).